How to monitor and prevent invalid traffic (IVT)

 Understand your traffic and site visitors

 Tracking suspicious traffic patterns is the first and most important step to take when trying to ward off IVT.
 Based on what you see, you may want to remove ad codes on high-risk traffic segments, channels, and geos.
-Smaller publishers can use Cloudflare’s bot blocking, while larger publishers might want to try a dedicated ad fraud vendor such as IAS or Pixelate.
+Smaller publishers can use Cloudflare’s bot blocking.
+Larger publishers might want to try a dedicated ad fraud vendor such as IAS or Pixelate.

 Don’t click ads on your own site